 Consider sharing your growth data with parents, community members, and colleagues.
 Think of it as an advocacy tool.

 How can you go about doing this?
 You could submit data in your school’s monthly newsletter, write an article about your students’ growth over the course of the year, or even present at a PTO meeting with student artwork samples to supplement the data.

-You can see the Pre-Test data already displayed on the bulletin board along with the learning objective, “I can understand, identify and create landscapes with a foreground, middle ground and background.”
-After she gives the Post-Test, she will add a second pie for each class to show student growth.
+You can see the pre-test data already displayed on the bulletin board along with the learning objective, “I can understand, identify and create landscapes with a foreground, middle ground, and background.”
+After the teacher gives the post-test, they will add a second pie for each class to show student growth.